randyhook/knynet/README.md

 The program doesn't do anything outwardly interesting in its current state.
 A TkInter window will be displayed and a couple of simulated bots will power up and display a few messages.
 Type quit to power down the bots.
 Much of the schema is starting to take shape in the code, and I will be providing a diagram shortly so you can see the big picture.

 ## Notes
-Thank you for your interest in this project.
-I will be providing more documentation in the wiki shortly.
+Check out the [wiki](https://github.com/randyhook/knynet/wiki) for more documentation.